 Careers Education Information Advice and Guidance (CEIAG) at Abbey Park School

-We are committed to CEIAG at Abbey Park School.
-We want students to be aware of the range of career options that are available in the local area and the pathways into them.
-This might be through a traditional “A” Level, University route, through vocational courses at local colleges or an Apprenticeship with a local company.
+At Abbey Park School (APS) we are committed to providing our students with accurate and effective Careers Education, Information, Advice and Guidance (CEIAG) to prepare them for the next stage in their education.
+We want students to be aware of the range of career options that are available and the pathways into them.
+This might be through a traditional “A” Level, University route, through vocational courses or an apprenticeship.

 The eight Gatsby benchmarks of Good Career Guidance